 Converged infrastructures are capturing the attention of organizations who are hoping to drive down IT costs while increasing data center agility.
-As we will discuss in our upcoming webinar, “Is Convergence Right for You? – 4 Questions to Ask”, convergence is the next wave of virtualization.
+As we will discuss in our on demand webinar, “Is Convergence Right for You? – 4 Questions to Ask”, convergence is the next wave of virtualization.
 In this wave, compute, storage, and networking are converged into a single layer and are all delivered through the virtualization host; or at least that is the way a converged system is supposed to work.
 But as you will learn in the webinar, not all converged infrastructures are the same, and more than a few vendors are hijacking the term.
 How the converged architecture is designed is the first question to ask.

 Pre-Integrated is not Converged

 Many of the solutions on the market that claim to be converged are not converged at all.
 At best they can be described as a pre-integrated solution.
 This type of solution is often a convergence of formerly standalone products and vendors.
 Often a server vendor, a storage vendor, and a networking vendor create an alliance to deliver it.
 While this solution type can reduce initial implementation time, its ongoing operational costs are typically the same as a solution that is purchased as separate components.
 Virtual machine management, storage management, and network management are often performed from separate consoles.
 In other words, there is little integration between them from an ongoing management perspective.